dustinpfister/blog_posts/_posts/nodejs-util-inspect-object.md

 layout: post
 categories: node.js
 id: 586
-updated: 2019-12-30 19:48:03
+updated: 2019-12-30 19:49:24
-version: 1.0
+version: 1.1
 ---

 When making a nodejs project or any javaScript project for that matter there comes a time now and then to convert an object to a string representation of that object.
-In nodejs there is the node inspect method in the core nodejs util module, there are other ways of doing so such as using the JSON stringify method.
+In nodejs there is the [node inspect](https://nodejs.org/en/knowledge/getting-started/how-to-use-util-inspect/) method in the core nodejs util module, there are other ways of doing so such as using the JSON stringify method.

 <!-- more -->